typestack/routing-controllers/README.md

 #### Inject routing parameters

-You can use parameters in your routes, and to inject such parameters in your controller methods you must use `@Param` decorator:
+You can use parameters in your routes, and to inject such parameters in your controller methods use `@Param` decorator:

 ```typescript
 @Get("/users/:id")